mackieks/Shinobi-Scaler/README.md

 ## Programming
 - Install [CH340 drivers](http://www.wch-ic.com/downloads/CH341SER_ZIP.html)
 - Bridge the `prg` jumper with solder.
-- Plug USB-C into Shinobi
+- Plug USB-C into Shinobi. **Note:** USB-C port only works in one plug orientation.
+Flip plug if CH340C doesn't enumerate.
 - Verify COM port (or your platform's equivalent) is enumerating
 - Open GBS Control release of your choice in Arduino IDE (these steps assume you have already installed requisite libraries, etc.)
 - Set up Tools menu as shown, select Shinobi port under Port menu, then program